September 24, 2015

 Patients who screen positive for food insecurity are also referred to the Food Depository’s SNAP Outreach Hotline if they need assistance applying for the federal nutrition program.
 In addition, they receive information on nearby food pantries in the Food Depository’s county-wide network of partner agencies.

-This program is expected to be rolled out at all CCHHS clinics in the coming months.
+This program is expected to be rolled out at all CCH clinics in the coming months.